LauGuillardin/LauGuillardin.github.io/_posts/2022-01-01-pipetting.md

 title: Pipetting Exercises for Starting Labwork
 category: [ Exercise ]
 ---
-_this exercise is a modified from the Putnam Lab pipette exercise, which they modifed from somewhere else_
+_this exercise and explanation was modified from the [Putnam Lab pipette exercise](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Pipetting/), which they modifed from somewhere else

 ### Proficient pipetting is very crucial in this lab, for three reasons: